ikigu-learning/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 101-clean_emacs script deletes all files in the current working directory that end with the ~ character

-The 102-tree script creates a welcome/to/school directory and the parents/ancestors if they don't exist
+The 102-tree script creates a welcome/to/school directory and the parents/ancestors if they don't exist.